From Camera to Wall Art

 What materials do you use to make wall art in selected custom packages?*

-We use museum-quality wooden frames and materials.
-The images are printed on fine art archival paper with a museum quality appearance with matte surface.
+We use museum-quality materials.
+The images are printed on fine art archival paper or canvas with a museum quality appearance with matte surface.
 The printers use an intricate spray process known as giclee which allows for the detail of the original image to be transferred to the print.
 Tru Vue® Optium Museum Acrylic® (plexi-glass) meets the toughest conservation standards and exceeds the highest curatorial expectations.
 It is preferred by galleries and museums all around the world.
 It filters out 99% of harmful UV rays, is lightweight, acid-free, shatter-resistant, anti-static, and anti-reflective.

 Why should I consider Fine Art Portraits for myself or my family members?